Progress in System Reform

 “No Wrong Door” Policy

-It is challenging enough dealing with governmental agencies and complicated procedures when encountering support services that do not communicate with each other.
+It is challenging enough to deal with governmental agencies and complicated procedures when encountering support services that do not communicate with each other.
 For those dealing with mental illness and substance abuse, these difficulties are often multiplied.

 The “no wrong door” policy is designed to eliminate or reduce such difficulties.
 The concept is based on the premise that every door in the public support service system should be the right door, with a range of services being accessible to everyone from multiple points of entry.
 This commits all services to respond to the individual’s needs directly or through case coordination, rather than denying help or sending a person from one agency to another.